jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_datetime.rst

     TypeError: function missing
                required argument 'year' (pos 1)

+  It is a :ref:`function<what is a function?>` that has required input.
 I want something that automatically knows the date and gives me the year.

 ----